|Country Information & Lifestyle|

 Bermuda is divided into nine parishes and St George's is where Bermuda began.
-Named after the legendary dragon slayer and patron saint of England, St George’s was Bermuda’s original settlement and one-time capital until 1815.
+Named after the legendary dragon slayer and patron saint of England, St George's was Bermuda's original settlement and one-time capital until 1815.
 The town is situated at the east end of the country and a delightful one in which to walk around.
-The town’s history is visible in its many narrow, quaint lanes and alleyways leading away from the harbor, which were originally footpaths to the houses.
-The dwellings are picturesque with their well-maintained gardens colored by banana and paw-paw trees.
+The town's banana and paw-paw trees.

 The hub of town life is King's Square, featuring stocks, a pillory and whipping-post where criminals were punished in days of yore.
 The Town Crier appears here on occasions in traditional costume to re-enact scenes such as committing the town drunk to the stocks and securing the town gossip on the Ordnance Island ducking stool.
 In December 2000 St George was designated a World Heritage Site by UNESCO.

 Along the southwestern shore, the parish of Warwick offers some of the finest pink-sand beaches and coves in Bermuda, including Horseshoe Bay and one of the best public beaches, Warwick Long Bay.
-Between them are numerous lovely coves such as Jobson's Cove, which is a favorite for beach weddings, and an offshore reef offers great snorkeling and diving opportunities.
+Between them are numerous lovely coves such as Jobson's Cove, which is a favourite for beach weddings, and an offshore reef offers great snorkelling and diving opportunities.

-Hamilton became the capital in 1815 and is a thriving center, the hub of international and local business on the island.
-But Hamilton also has a unique character, as it is packed with historic buildings, churches, shops, museums, galleries, parks and gardens – all set alongside a beautiful natural harbor.
-Frequent arrivals of cruise ships berth next to Hamilton’s main thoroughfare known as Front Street.
-You can enjoy a meal in one of the restaurants along the harbor front where the mood is relaxed and amiable, take a quaint horse-drawn carriage, visit the elegant Royal Yacht Club or just relax and enjoy a Mai Tai.
+Hamilton became the capital in 1815 and is a thriving centre, the hub of international and local business on the island.
+But Hamilton also has a unique character, as it is packed with historic buildings, churches, shops, museums, galleries, parks and gardens all set alongside a beautiful natural harbour.
+Frequent arrivals of cruise ships berth next to Hamilton's main thoroughfare known as Front Street.
+You can enjoy a meal in one of the restaurants along the harbour front where the mood is relaxed and amiable, take a quaint horse-drawn carriage, visit the elegant Royal Yacht Club or just relax and enjoy a Mai Tai.

 Ireland Island is the northwestern most island in the chain and lies within Sandy Parish.
 During the 18th century the Royal Navy bought part of the island to use for a lighthouse and dockyard.
 The lighthouse was never built, but the dockyard became a strategically important one for the navy during the wars of 1812-15.
 Great warships called at the Dockyard over the years from tall masted man-of-war to the ironclad, to the steam-driven dreadnought, to the diesel-turbine frigate.